dumiya123/SDGP_Group_41_Boolean_Autocrats/README.md

 > 2. Google Accounts Authentication API - For sign in with Google account
 > 3. Twitter API - For sign in with Twitter account
 > 4. REST API - The REST API lets you interact with Parse Server from anything that can send an HTTP request.
+> 5. Yahoo Finance API - This API is used to get data related to stocks for the machine learning algorithm.
+> 6. Asprise API - This API is used for the OCR function.

 #### Database